Paul Butler (politician)

-Paul Butler (Irish: Pól de Buitléir) is an Irish republican politician in Northern Ireland.
-He is a former member of the Provisional Irish Republican Army, and served 15 years in prison after being convicted of murdering a police officer.
-He served as a member of the Northern Ireland Assembly for Lagan Valley from 2007 to 2011.
+Paul Butler (Irish: Pól de Buitléir; 1956 or 1957 – 23 September 2026) was an Irish republican politician in Northern Ireland.
+He was a member of the Provisional Irish Republican Army, and served 15 years in prison after being convicted of murdering a police officer.
+Butler served as a member of the Northern Ireland Assembly for Lagan Valley from 2007 to 2011.

 Involvement in the Troubles

-In 1974 (aged 17) Butler confessed to, and was convicted of, the murder of 50-year-old reserve Royal Ulster Constabulary officer John Rodgers.
-Rogers was murdered in an IRA gun attack near the Glen Inn in Glengormley.
+In 1974, aged 17, Butler confessed to, and was convicted of, the murder of 50-year-old reserve Royal Ulster Constabulary officer John Rodgers.
+Rodgers was murdered in an IRA gun attack near the Glen Inn in Glengormley.
 Butler was given a life sentence, for which he spent 15 years in jail.

 Lisburn City Council

-Paul Butler was the leader of the Sinn Féin group on the Lisburn City Council.
+Butler was the leader of the Sinn Féin group on the Lisburn City Council.
 The party held four seats on the council at the time, making it the third party and the largest nationalist party.

 Butler had a served as a Councillor for Lisburn City Council from 1997 until 2011 and was a member of their Strategic Policy, Planning and Finance Committees.
 Butler campaigned against discrimination on the council, culminating in the Irish Government sending a representative to witness council proceedings.
 Nationalists claim that the unionist majority on the council has prevented nationalists from taking council positions.
 Butler successfully campaigned for the town to gain city status.